A Retrieval-Augmented Generation Approach to Extracting Algorithmic Logic from Neural Networks: Introduction

 Deep learning research thrives on reuse: communities build on one another’s layers, losses, and architectural ideas to move quickly.
 Yet the PyTorch ecosystem that makes this possible is fragmented across more than half a million repositories, each with its own conventions, dependencies, and idiosyncrasies.
 Reproducing or adapting a promising component frequently requires manual discovery, dependency closure, and careful validation.
 The result is a gap between what the community has already invented and what individual labs can reliably assemble for their own studies.
 This gap slows iteration and blunts the scientific value of open code.

-We address this gap with \emph{\sys}---a retrieval-first system that turns heterogeneous Python sources into dependency-closed, executable modules accompanied by provenance.
-The premise is simple: if we can reliably retrieve, assemble, and validate underused design ideas at the right granularity, then we not only accelerate reuse for ablations and baselines but also surface combinations that the literature rarely co-deploys.
-In parallel, we emit neutral specifications for each module so that a language model can be fine-tuned to internalize these ideas without memorizing upstream implementations.
+We address this gap with \emph{\sys}, a retrieval-first framework that converts heterogeneous Python repositories into dependency-closed, executable modules with recorded provenance.
+The framework operationalizes a simple hypothesis: reliable retrieval, assembly, and validation at an appropriate granularity can both reduce the overhead of reuse (e.g., ablations and baseline construction) and expose architectural combinations that are underrepresented in the literature.
+In addition, \sys produces neutral module specifications that can be used to fine-tune language models on reusable design principles while discouraging memorization of upstream implementations.

 The goal of this paper is not to pursue leaderboard performance, but rather the discovery and extraction of new ideas.
-Nevertheless, while introducing new and unique ideas to the LEMUR dataset~\cite{lemur_arxiv}, the pipeline surfaced a model that currently attains the best accuracy on that benchmark (Fig.~\ref{fig:cifar10-top10}).
+Nevertheless, while introducing new and unique ideas to the LEMUR dataset~\cite{ABrain.NN-Dataset}, the pipeline surfaced a model that currently attains the best accuracy on that benchmark (Fig.~\ref{fig:cifar10-top10}).
 This outcome supports our goal: grounding design decisions in retrieved, validator-gated modules can improve both research velocity and model quality.
 To understand \emph{why}, we complement headline numbers with targeted ablations, isolating which ingredients contribute most to the observed gains.

 Beyond empirical results, \sys emphasizes responsible reuse.
 The system indexes code only (no third-party weights), records provenance, and focuses extraction on architectural information rather than copyable expression.
 Our licensing and compliance methodology is detailed later in the paper.
 Taken together, these choices align with current CVPR guidance on clarity, reproducibility, and ethical practice while keeping the introduction focused on the problem and high-level solution.